clearlysid/clipocity/README.md

-# cliporama
+# Cliporama

-A quick coding exercise to flex my html, css and javascript muscles!
+A simple video-sharing platform.